gp247net/cms/readme.md

   DB_PASSWORD=
 ```

-  If you want to use sqlite for quick testing, please change the connection in the .env file to sqlite, and comment out the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD lines.
+  If you want to use SQLite for quick testing, please change the connection in the .env file to sqlite, and comment out the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD lines.

 ```
     DB_CONNECTION=sqlite